JCForszp/Azure-Machine-Learning-Engineer-Capstone-Project/README.md

 ## Standout Suggestions
 *TODO (Optional):* This is where you can provide information about any standout suggestions that you have attempted.

+## Udacity mentor helpers

+### Step 2: Model Training and Deployment

+**HyperDrive**
+- I have finished all the TODOS in the hyperparameter_tuning.ipynb file
+- I have used one type of sampling method: grid sampling, random sampling or Bayesian sampling
+- Specify an early termination policy (not required in case of Bayesian sampling)
+- I have tuned at least 2 hyperparameters in my model
+- I have visualized the progress and performance of my hyperparameter runs (Logs metrics during the training process)
+- I have saved the best model from all the hyperparameter runs
+- Take a screenshot of the RunDetails widget that shows the progress of the training runs of the different experiments
+- Take a screenshot of the best model with its run id and the different hyperparameters that were tuned

+**AutoML**
+- I have finished all lhe TODOs in the automl.ipynb file
+- Take a screenshot of the RunDetails widget that shows the progress of the training runs of the different experiments
+- Take a screenshot of the best model with its run id

+**Deployment of the best model**
+- I have deployed
+ as a webservice
+- I have tested the webservice by sending a request to the model endpoint
+- I have deleted webservice and shut down all the computes that I have used
+- Take a screenshot showing the model endpoint as active

+### Step 3: Complete the README
+- I have completed all of the required TODOs in the README file

+### Step 5: Create a screencast
+- A working model
+- Demo of the deployed model
+- Demo of a sample request sent to the endpoint and its response
+- Demo of any additional feature of your model
+- Add the screencast link to the README file